xabikos/xabikos.github.io/_posts/2014-11-19-create-a-multitenant-application-with-entity-framework-code-first---part-3.md

 #### Connection with previous posts

 This is the last post of the series of how we can use Entity Framework Code First to create a multitenant application.
 You are requested first to read <a href="http://xabikos.com/multitenant/application%20design/software%20as%20a%20service/2014/11/17/create-a-multitenant-application-with-entity-framework-code-first---part-1.html"> Part 1</a> where there is an introduction in the problem we are trying to solve and some infrastructure code required to continue. <a href="http://xabikos.com/multitenant/application%20design/software%20as%20a%20service/2014/11/18/create-a-multitenant-application-with-entity-framework-code-first---part-2.html"> Part 2</a> describes the query filtering that is happening automatically in the entire application.
-In this post I am going to show how we can manipulate the CommandTree interceptor in order to modify the insert, update and delete commands.
+In this post I am going to show how we can use the CommandTree interceptor in order to modify the insert, update and delete commands.
 The idea of implement something like this came to my mind after watching [Rowan Miller's][miller] excellent [session][session] in North America TechEd, which I highly recommend you to watch.

 ***